catherinetweeks/catherinetww/README.md

 Hi!
 My name is Catherine.
-I write code.
-I'm interested in both linguistics and design.
+I'm interested in both linguistics and design :)

 <!---
 catherinetww/catherinetww is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.